COMMUNE, 27 August 2014—1 February 2015

 Also on show: works by Chen Mingqian, Chung Shun-Weng, He Yunchang, Jiang Jian, Jin Shan, Li Wei, Lin Zhi, Li Xiaofei, Michael Lin, Qiu Xiaofei, Shen Liang, and Zhang Lidan.

-White Rabbit is open Wednesday to Sunday, 10 a.m. to 5 p.m.
+White Rabbit reopens on Wednesday, August 27.
+Normal opening hours are Wednesday to Sunday, 10 a.m. to 5 p.m.
 We close for the months of February and August to install new shows.